-Temporomandibular Disorder (TMD) refers to a variety of conditions that affect TM joints, jaw muscles and facial nerves.
-TMD may occur when the jaw twists during opening, closing or side-motion movements.
-People with TMD may experience these symptoms:
+Temporomandibular disorder, also known as TMJ, refers to a variety of conditions that affect TM joints, jaw muscles and facial nerves.
+TMJ may occur when the jaw twists during opening, closing or side-motion movements.
+People with TMJ may experience these symptoms:

 - Jaw dislocation or injury

-Stress is thought to be a factor in TMD.
-Even strenuous physical tasks, such as lifting a heavy object or stressful situations, can aggravate TMD by causing overuse of jaw muscles, specifically clenching or grinding teeth (also known as bruxism).
+Stress is thought to be a factor in TMJ.
+Even strenuous physical tasks, such as lifting a heavy object or stressful situations, can aggravate TMJ by causing overuse of jaw muscles, specifically clenching or grinding teeth (also known as bruxism).

 Other dental conditions, such as a toothache or sinus problems, can cause similar symptoms.
 Scientists are also exploring how behavioral, psychological and physical factors may combine to cause TMD.

 In about 90% of cases, your description of symptoms, combined with a simple physical examination of face and jaw by your dentist, provides useful information for diagnosing these disorders, according to the Delta Dental Plans Association.

-Keep in mind that for most people, discomfort from TMD will eventually go away whether treated or not.
-Simple self-care practices, such as exercising to reduce teeth-clenching caused by stress, can be effective in easing TMD symptoms.
+Keep in mind that for most people, discomfort from TMJ will eventually go away on its own.
+Simple self-care practices, such as exercising to reduce teeth-clenching caused by stress, can be effective in easing TMJ symptoms.

-If more treatment is needed, it should be conservative and reversible.
-Avoid, if at all possible, treatments that cause permanent changes in the bite or jaw.
-If irreversible treatments are recommended, be sure to get a reliable second opinion.
+You can visit your dentist for conservative TMJ treatment.
+Avoid treatments that cause permanent changes in the bite or jaw.
+If irreversible treatments are recommended, get a reliable second opinion.